FlippieCoetser/Cucumber.Decorators/README.md

 ```

-Note: the `When` Decorator operates in a similar fastion as the `Given` Decorator.
+Note: the `When` Decorator operates in a similar fashion as the `Given` Decorator.